 Current assignment: Teaching 15% | Research 75% | Extension 10%

 My teaching program is focused on: 1) mentoring graduate students and post-docs, 2) teaching graduate and undergraduate students in classroom settings, and 3) mentoring of undergraduate research assistants in my lab.
-At any one time, I typically have 5 to 11 graduate student mentees, split roughly equally between MS and PhD students, and 1-2 post-docs.
-My teaching responsibilities include ENT 848 Biological Control (offered in the spring of odd-numbered years).
-I also provide guest lectures in a variety of classes including CSS 442 Agricultural Ecology, and FW 443 Restoration Ecology.
+At any one time I typically have 5 to 10 graduate student mentees, split roughly equally between MS and PhD students, and 1-2 post-docs.
+My formal classroom teaching consists of teaching ENT 8450 Nature and Practice of Science in the spring of every year, and providing guest lectures in other courses as requested.
 I typically have 3 to 6 undergraduate research assistants in my lab, of which one or two per year are conducting independent research projects.

 My lab focuses on the ecology, conservation and management of insects in agricultural landscapes.
 Research themes include understanding the influence of landscape structure on insect ecology, design of sustainable landscapes to promote ecosystem services, conservation/restoration of rare species and communities, and invasive species ecology and management.
 Current research projects:

 - Interactions of conservation lands with agriculture

 I am funded by: the US Department of Energy through the Great Lakes Bioenergy Research Center, the US National Science Foundation as a co-PI on the KBS Long-term Ecological Research project, as a co-PI on grants from the USDA NIFA AFRI and North Central SARE programs.
 In addition, I receive funding from Project GREEEN, and the MSU MacCready Reserve Endowment.